17 Traveller reviews from Holiday Watchdog

 - Travel date: 19th February 2007

+"Great stay in the height of a very busy Spanish holiday season Staff courteous, helpful and great with my children.
+We had a junior suite that had two bathrooms and a double interconnecting door that was most welcome and enabled my husband and I to some much needed privacy at the end of busy days.
 Both the childrenâs area and ours lead through french doors onto a superb large balcony with an outdoor jacuzzi overlooking the stunning Muscarat Bay (for those of you who know the area).
 On one occasion when we were all very tired we dined out on the balcony (room service) taking in the balmy warm breeze from the sea and the night fishermanâs boat lights bobbing up and down out to sea - marvelous"

 - Travel date: 7th September 2006

 Stay in the Hotel - but not quite.

 - Travel date: 13th August 2006

 Best Melia of the Costa Blanca

 - Travel date: 11th June 2006